 The internet is a beautiful thing (in some ways, at least).
 It’s made swaths of information available to anyone with a smartphone or a computer.
 For a writer, it’s something of a goldmine.

 See, you can find all sorts of writing resources online.
-Whether you’re trying to write a contract proposal, or a novel, or a newspaper editorial, or a journal article, or otherwise, there is bound to be a resource online that can assist you.
+Whether you’re trying to write a contract proposal, a novel, a newspaper editorial, a journal article, or otherwise, there is bound to be a resource online that can assist you.

 Search for these resources with your preferred search engine and use them to become better at the type of writing you’re doing.
 They can provide you with all sorts of tricks and techniques, and, over time, can transform you from a novice to an expert.

 This is probably the hardest part of writing, and, yet, it might be the most important part as well.
 In any case, you have to have your work reviewed by others.

 After all, that’s who you’re writing for anyway: others.
 So, while you do need the talent necessary to get your ideas down in a proper manner, the way you perceive your writing is, more or less, meaningless.